Arkansas Labor Laws Guide

 Arkansas child labor laws

-Arkansas child labor laws state that the following rules apply for minors under the age of 16:
+Arkansas child labor laws state that the following rules apply to minors under the age of 16:

 Prohibited occupations for minors in Arkansas